throwarray/video-dui/README.md

 ```
 ensure video-stream
 ```
 When started, the yarn resource should automatically install the required dependencies.
-If the installation fails you can do so manually with `npm i` and remove the yarn dependency from `__resource.lua`.
+If the installation fails you can do so manually with `npm i` and remove the yarn dependency from `fxmanifest.lua`.
 Note that npm is required to manually install the dependencies.

 ## Streaming